buildkite/agent-stack-k8s/docs/installation.md

 ## Running builds

-After the `agent-stack-k8s` Kubernetes controller has been configured and deployed, you are ready to [run Buildkite jobs](running_builds.md).
+After the `agent-stack-k8s` Kubernetes controller has been configured and deployed, you are ready to [run a Buildkite build](running_builds.md).